ajalt/clikt/docs/options.md

 ## Eager Options

 Sometimes you want an option to halt execution immediately and print a message.
-For example, the built-on `--help` option, or the `--version` option that many programs have.
+For example, the built-in `--help` option, or the `--version` option that many programs have.

 The `--help` option is added automatically to commands, and `--version` can be added using [`versionOption`][versionOption].
-Since the option doesn't have a value, you can't define it using a property delegate.
+Since these options don't have values, you can't define them using property delegates.
 Instead, call the function on a command directly, either in an `init` block, or on a command instance.

 These definitions are equivalent: